Team DCA

 Operations Team

-Catherine is Operations Director responsible for developing and implementing the systems and platforms to ensure DCA can deliver services effectively, build its capabilities, and grow its membership base.
+Catherine (she/her) is Operations Director responsible for developing and implementing the systems and platforms to ensure DCA can deliver services effectively, build its capabilities, and grow its membership base.
 She works to improve systems, policies, processes and governance, that includes being responsible for the IT and HR functions as well as overseeing DCA’s comprehensive event program.
 In particular, she will be working to enhance DCA’s digital platforms and capabilities to enable it to deliver on its future strategy.

 Prior to this new role that commenced in July 2021, Catherine was also Communications Director overseeing all DCA’s communications to strengthen the DCA brand and position it as the leader on D&I. She was responsible for creating and developing the Communications function and collaborating across all the other functions to inform and promote the work of DCA.
 She also acted in the role of CEO prior to the appointment of Lisa Annese in 2014.